5 remain hospitalized after a medevac jet crashed in Philadelphia, killing 7

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chris Boyette, Dalia Faheid, Pete Muntean, Mark Morales, Danny Freeman, Taylor Romine and Aaron Cooper contributed to this report.
+CNN’s Chris Boyette, Dalia Faheid, Pete Muntean, Mark Morales, Danny Freeman, Taylor Romine, Aaron Cooper and Ruben Correa contributed to this report.